-To provide a wholesome balanced meal to children from underprivileged families in villages between Kalyan and Murbad
+To provide wholesome balanced meals to children from underprivileged families in the tribal belts of Gujarat and Maharashtra.

 Why did we do it?

 One of our most impactful initiatives has been the digitization of Zilla Parishad Schools in the villages between Kalyan and Murbad.
-During our ground visits to these villages, we witnessed poverty and malnourishment on very large scale, especially in children belonging to the Adivasi tribe, which is the lowest strata of the society in these villages.
-The Government has successfully implemented the Mid-day meal program through the week but the question that remained was “WHAT HAPPENS ON SUNDAYS?”
+During our ground visits to these villages, we witnessed poverty and malnourishment on a very large scale, especially amongst children belonging to the Adivasi tribe, which is the lowest strata of the society in these villages.
+The Government has successfully implemented the Mid Day Meal Program through the week but the glaring question which was unanswered was “WHAT HAPPENS ON SUNDAYS?”

 What did we do?

-Over the years since 2018, through our Annapurna program, we have connected with the children who benefit from this program on our monthly visits.
+Through our Annapurna program, on our monthly visits over the years since 2018, we have connected with the children who directly benefit from this program.
 We hope that this little gesture contributes to the well being of every child enrolled in the program.